-Argument Option
+Option

-Description
+ption

-group_name User defined
+User defined

-Define the name which is listed in the group_order parameter.
+order parameter.

-bist_order User defined
+User defined

 This option is for user to establish the connection order of controllers in a chain.

-For example, set bist_order to "bist1_controller, bist2_controller, bist3_controller."
-Then, separate each MBIST controller comma "."
-In this case, the integrating order is
+For example, set bist_order to "bist1_controller, bist2_controller, bist3_controller".
+Then, separate each MBIST controller with a comma ",".
+In this case, the integrating order is bist1_controller \rightarrow bist2_controller \rightarrow bist3_controller.